How to teach children about recycling – FREE activities

 Our Planet needs us to recycle and to teach our children about recycling.
 From old homework assignments to broken toys or old car batteries, our planet needs us to take care of the waste.

 This is a message that our children also need to learn.
-We want to leave behind the best possible world for our children and it’s important for them to understand that they need to take responsibility too.
+We want to leave behind the best possible world for our children and they need to understand that they need to take responsibility too.

-Here are four easy steps we can take to teach children about recycling and to get them on board to help the Earth.
+Here are four easy steps to teach children about recycling and get them on board to help the Earth.

 Step 1 – explaining what recycling means